What is Indian Stone?

-Another good example is Raj Green.
+Another good example regarding the colour of stone is Raj Green Indian sandstone.

 The true colour of Raj Green is a combination of khaki greens and browns.
 There should be no greys, reds or pinks in the mix.

 At responsible stone specialist businesses high standards are adhered to & colour palette specifications are strictly controlled.
-This is achieved by seeking out responsible quarries who reliably supply stone to the set specification laid down by their customers.
+This is achieved by seeking out responsible quarries who reliably supply stone to set specifications laid down by their customers.
 This cannot be achieved if suppliers are constantly changing looking for a cheaper deal.

 At a reliable and committed stone business Raj Green bought today will still be the same colour range as any bought years ago.